Getting to school

 We encourage all our students to walk or cycle to school.
 Not only is it good exercise, it is also a social experience and encourages independence.

-It is recommended that girls coming to school on foot should not walk alone through St Paul’s churchyard or through Joel Park and should always use the pedestrian crossing when crossing the Reading Road.
-Girls should not walk alone particularly during the Autumn and Winter when it gets dark early.
+It is recommended that students coming to school on foot should not walk alone through St Paul’s churchyard or through Joel Park and should always use the pedestrian crossing when crossing the Reading Road.
+Students should not walk alone particularly during the Autumn and Winter when it gets dark early.